ControlSystemStudio/phoebus/applications/alarm/Readme.md

 Demos
 -----

+`examples/create_alarm_topics.sh Accelerator`
+Run to create the topics used by the following demos.

 `AlarmConfigProducerDemo`: Run to create demo configuration.
 Loading a demo config with a total of 100000 PVs arranged into several sub and sub-sub sections